jamesshocking/collapse-spark-dataframe/README.md

 name
 ```

 Recursion solves one problem but Python raises another.
 Unfortunately Python does not support passing function attributes by reference.
 When you pass a value to a function, Python makes a copy of it, no reference to the original is maintained.
-Every time we iterate parse_schema, Python makes a copy of the two parameters, schema and depth such that when we increment depth by 1, the original copy of depth remains unchanged and only the instance received by the function is updated.
+Every time we iterate get_all_columns_from_schema, Python makes a copy of the two parameters, schema and depth such that when we increment depth by 1, the original copy of depth remains unchanged and only the instance received by the function is updated.

-This is a problem as each iteration of parse_schema will not know what came before it.
+This is a problem as each iteration of get_all_columns_from_schema will not know what came before it.
 Whilst we could be able to create an array for each branch, we have no way of collating all branch arrays together into a list that can be returned to the executing code.
 To overcome this limitation, we need to wrap the parse function within another function (or a class but a function is more simple), and use the context of the parent function as a place holder for all hierarchical pathways that represent the complete schema.

 ```python
 def get_all_columns_from_schema(source_schema):